standard-for-public-code/standard-for-public-code/glossary.md

 ## Policy makers

-Politicians or senior civil servants that have decision making power or influence over what policy the codebase are aiming to implement.
+Politicians or senior civil servants that have decision making power or influence over which policies the codebase is aiming to implement.

 ## Public code